cachandlerdev/chessata/api_documentation.md

 For this reason, clients should hold onto the `id` the server sends them in the Init payload.

 Note that the client itself will never send the server its `id`, as that information is stored on the server when the websocket is created.
-However, it should be retained in order to inform users on the client's end whether it is their turn or not.
-- TODO: This information might be outdated.
-Check again once you've finished implementing the backend/frontend code.

 Server to client:
 ```json